slackapi/bolt-js/docs/_basic/listening_responding_shortcuts.md

 ---
-title: Listening and responding to global shortcuts
+title: Listening and responding to shortcuts
 lang: en
 slug: shortcuts
 order: 8
 ---

 <div class="section-content">

+The `shortcut()` method supports both [global shortcuts](https://api.slack.com/interactivity/shortcuts/using#global_shortcuts) and [message shortcuts](https://api.slack.com/interactivity/shortcuts/using#message_shortcuts).

-[Global shortcuts](https://api.slack.com/interactivity/shortcuts/using#global_shortcuts) are invokable UI elements within Slack clients, available in the composer and search menus.
-Your app can use the `shortcut()` method to listen to incoming global shortcut events.
+Shortcuts are invokable UI elements within Slack clients.
+For global shortcuts, they are available in the composer and search menus.
+For message shortcuts, they are available in the context menus of messages.
+Your app can use the `shortcut()` method to listen to incoming shortcut events.
 The method requires a `callback_id` parameter of type `string` or `RegExp`.

-Global shortcuts must be acknowledged with `ack()` to inform Slack that your app has received the event.
+Shortcuts must be acknowledged with `ack()` to inform Slack that your app has received the event.

-Global shortcut payloads include a `trigger_id` which an app can use to [open a modal](#creating-modals) that confirms the action the user is taking.
-Note that global shortcut payloads do **not** include a channel ID.
+Shortcut payloads include a `trigger_id` which an app can use to [open a modal](#creating-modals) that confirms the action the user is taking.

+⚠️ Note that global shortcut payloads do **not** include a channel ID.
 If your app needs access to a channel ID, you may use a [`conversations_select`](https://api.slack.com/reference/block-kit/block-elements#conversation_select) element within a modal.

-⚠️ Note that [message shortcuts](https://api.slack.com/interactivity/shortcuts/using#message_shortcuts) still require apps to use the [`action()` method](#action-listening). **In the next major version of Bolt, both global and message shortcuts will use the `shortcut()` method.**
+Message shortcuts do include channel ID.

 </div>

 ```javascript